top of page

 A Prominent Sportscaster Leaves WEEK-TV

-In the late Summer of 1956 one of the more prominent personalities from WEEK-TV, Chick Hearn, would leave that station and moved to a new position in Los Angeles at KNX.
+In the late Summer of 1956, one of the more prominent personalities from WEEK-TV, Chick Hearn, would leave that station and move to a new position in Los Angeles at KNX.
 His role as sports director in Peoria would take him to do play-by-play for all of the University of Southern California football games during the 1956 season.
-Chick Hearn would be replaced by WEEK-TV sportscaster Hank Fisher.
+WEEK-TV sportscaster Hank Fisher would replace Chick Hearn.

-Meanwhile, as a well-known popular sportscaster in Los Angeles, it brought him unique opportunities that he wouldn't have gotten elsewhere.
-He had appearances on many TV shows from "My Three Sons," to "Gilligan's Island," and "The Fugitive" just to name a few.
+Meanwhile, as a well-known famous sportscaster in Los Angeles, it brought him unique opportunities he wouldn't have gotten elsewhere.
+He had appearances on many TV shows, from "My Three Sons," to "Gilligan's Island," and "The Fugitive" just to name a few.

-For a more complete bio of Chick Hearn visit the MeTV profile of Chick by clicking here!
+For a more complete bio of Chick Hearn, visit Chick's MeTV profile by clicking here!

 Click on the button to see the program schedule from the dates indicated above.